Reverse Mortgages

 Consumer protections

-HUD should vigorously prosecute violations of the Real Estate Settlement Procedures Act of 1974 if lenders or others violate anti-kickback laws.
+HUD should vigorously enforce violations of the Real Estate Settlement Procedures Act of 1974 if lenders or others violate anti-kickback laws.

 Proprietary products